microsoft/AzureTipsAndTricks/blog/tip23.md

 :tv: Watch the video : [How to Test Web Applications in Production](https://www.youtube.com/watch?v=TLGLBbv3HoA&list=PLLasX02E8BPCNCK8Thcxu-Y-XcBUbhFWC&index=19?WT.mc_id=youtube-azuredevtips-azureappsdev).
 :::

+### Traffic Percentage for Web Apps with Azure App Service

 #### Intro

 We've recently created a [web app](https://microsoft.github.io/AzureTipsAndTricks/blog/tip19.html) and uploaded it to Azure App Service.
 We also took a look at [multiple ways](https://microsoft.github.io/AzureTipsAndTricks/blog/tip20.html) to examine those files through the Azure portal interface and how we'd add [extensions](https://microsoft.github.io/AzureTipsAndTricks/blog/tip21.html) and [deployment slots](https://microsoft.github.io/AzureTipsAndTricks/blog/tip22.html) for our web app.
 In this post, we'll look at a feature called `Routing Rules`.